ChargePi/ChargePi-docs/docs/go-client/adding-support-for-hardware.md

 sidebar_position: 4
 ---

-# Adding support for hardware
+# ➡️Adding support for hardware

 There are four hardware component groups that are included in the project: